 Hoskins grew up in Vermont.
-While studying Political Science and French at the University of Vermont, he discovered the vaults of the college radio station, which further sparked his love of music.
-This led to setting up DIY shows for touring bands, handling publicity and radio promotion for record labels, and eventually booking tours.
-In addition, he assisted with logistics for MASS MoCA‘s opening gala, staying on afterwards to assist with first accounting and then publicity.
+While studying Political Science and French at the University of Vermont, he discovered the vaults of the college radio station, which sparked his love of music.
+This led to setting up DIY shows for touring bands, booking tours, and handling publicity and radio promotion for record labels and management companies.
+He also worked for MASS MoCA, helping with opening gala preparations, accounting, and publicity.

-After moving to Boston, Hoskins started tour managing, basically handling the business for artists on the road: advancing show details with promoters, coordinating tour logistics, and taking care of show settlements and tour expenses, as well as keeping the artists safe and happy.
+After moving to Boston, Hoskins started tour managing, taking care of artists (and their money) on the road: advancing details with promoters, coordinating tour logistics, and looking after the tour expenses, as well as keeping artists safe and happy.

-During breaks from touring, he served as the office manager for a booking agency during the day – processing contracts and advancing tours – while handling hospitality for the musicians playing The Middle East at night.
+During breaks from touring, he worked for a booking agency during the day – managing the office, administering contracts, and advancing tours – while handling hospitality for the musicians playing The Middle East at night.

 - Booked 500+ shows a year, averaging over 150,000 tickets a year